Tamdrik/PCGen_Ability_LST_File_Generator/README.md

 3) Run pcgen_ability_lst_generator.py from your terminal.

 ## Known Issues
+- Does not handle class abilities and other abilities besides Feats, Traits, and GM-Awarded abilities.
 - Does not handle any mechanically-applied bonuses, only descriptions on the character sheet.
 Bonuses are too diverse and complex to reasonably implement in a GUI/wizard, and if a user is able to do this properly, they're probably comfortable with editing .lst files directly anyway (or editing the BONUS tag in the generic "other fields" section of the GUI).
 - Will strip SUBRACEs if loaded and re-saved (and doesn't support them in general).
 - Doesn't support multiple race prerequisite options (e.g., requires either Halfling or Gnome)